Elizabeth Patterson Bonaparte: Personal life

-After being prevented upon Napoleon's orders from disembarking in either France or the Netherlands, she gave birth to a son, Jérôme Napoleon Bonaparte (1805–1870), on July 5, 1805 at 95 Camberwell Grove in Camberwell, London.
-Despite letters to his wife that he would remain steadfast and not abandon her, Jérôme acquiesed to his brother and was rewarded by being made an admiral in the French navy, a general in the army, an imperial prince and eventually king of Westphalia.
-He married the German princess Catharina of Württemberg on August 22, 1807 in the Royal Palace at Fontainebleau, France.
+After being prevented upon Napoleon's orders from disembarking in either France or the Netherlands, she gave birth to a son, Jérôme Napoleon Bonaparte (1805–1870), on July 5, 1805, at 95 Camberwell Grove in Camberwell, London.
+Despite letters to his wife that he would remain steadfast and not abandon her, Jérôme acquiesced to his brother and was rewarded by being made an admiral in the French navy, a general in the army, an imperial prince and eventually king of Westphalia.
+He married the German princess Catharina of Württemberg on August 22, 1807, in the Royal Palace at Fontainebleau, France.

-His marriage to Patterson had been annulled in France by machinations carried out by Napoleon in October 1806 despite the pope's unwillingness to annul the marriage.
+His marriage to Patterson had been annulled in France by machinations carried out by Napoleon in October 1806 despite the Pope's unwillingness to annul the marriage.

-After her son, whom she called Bo, was born, Patterson returned to Baltimore with him and lived with her father while she continued to use her royal connection to support herself and her son.
+After her son, whom she called Bo, was born, Patterson returned to Baltimore with him and lived with her father, while she continued to use her royal connection to support herself and her son.
 She wrote to Napoleon and convinced him to grant her an allowance, which she used to support herself after her father claimed what little money and goods Jerome had sent her from Europe before their marriage was annulled.
 After the Battle of Waterloo, she returned to Europe, where she reportedly was well received in the most exclusive circles and much admired for her beauty and wit.